 Hug the Trees

 Step foot into this beautiful outdoor museum of trees with rows of blossoming flowers, a pond, and self-guided walking trails.
 Explore Lockerly Arboretum’s 50 acres of land at your own pace and admire the different flowering shrubs such as camellias and azaleas, and a variety of trees including oaks, magnolias and a 301 year old section of a bald cypress, as well as perennials and annuals.
 Visitors can walk the trails, bring a picnic lunch to enjoy at the tables near the pond, or observe the different wildlife.

 Enjoy a nice afternoon of golf with family or friends.
 The Little Fishing Creek Golf Course has an 18 hole course with a driving range and a practice putting/chipping green.
 The course offers a challenging layout with several blind shots and scenic views.
 If you are interested in a more exclusive experience, The Club at Lake Sinclair is situated on Lake Sinclair and offers an 18 hole course featuring 3 sets of tees for different skill levels.

 Explore the Downtown District

-Learn about the fascinating history of Milledgeville’s downtown district by taking a free self-guided Historic Walking Tour.
+As a former 19th century capital of Georgia, Milledgeville is brimming with historic character.
+Visitors can go on a self-guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architecture styles refined over the last 200 years.
 Founded in 1803, the town was originally designed as the capital of Georgia and held that title for more than 60 years.
 The highest point was reserved for the Old State Capitol Building, the first public building designed in the Gothic Revival style.
 With its castle-like appearance you won't miss it as you walk down the beautiful streets of Milledgeville and learn about architectural features dating back to the 1800s.

 Stay the Night